 Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No Hawaii represents both a market and a transshipment gateway for value-added seafood products produced by developing Pacific island nations.
 U.S. import of such products is driven by private market forces, not by government.
-The U.S. government does not impose tariff or non-tariff barriers that would impede the production and export of value-added longline fisheries products by developing countries.
+The Western Pacific Fishery Management Council has completed a study of "Fishery and Seafood Marketing Development Potentials for American Samoa."
 The U.S. Agency for International Development has supported pilot projects to promote development of value-added tuna products in some Pacific island countries.

-1Forum Fisheries Agency.
+&lt;sup>1Forum Fisheries Agency.
 2000.
 Tuna Products Catalogue.
 Honiara, Solomon Islands.